linux-system-roles/logging/README.md

   - [`Viaq`](https://docs.okd.io/latest/install_config/aggregate_logging.html)- Common Logging based on OpenShift Aggregated Logging (OCP/Origin).
   - [`Elasticsearch`](https://www.elastic.co/) - Non-OpenShift standalone Elasticsearch.
   - `Local` - Output the collected logs to a local File / Journal (Not yet implemented).
 Supported only for default and basics Rsyslog data at this point.
-  - `Remote Rsyslog` - Output logs to a remote Rsyslog server.
+  - `Remote Rsyslog` - Input logs from or output logs to a remote Rsyslog server.
   - `Message Queue` (kafka, amqp) - Not yet implemented

 Deploy Configuration Files